-Minimum number is 42 in 2 minutes, but you should shoot for at least 100 for an average score.
+The minimum number is 42 in two minutes, but you should shoot for at least 100 for an average score.
 Do not pace yourself.
 Push as many push-ups out as fast as you can, but do not neglect proper form or the SEAL instructor will not count them.
-(Rest 2 minutes, then move on to the next exercise.)
+(Rest two minutes, then move on to the next exercise.)

-Minimum number is 52 in 2 minutes, but you should strive for at least 100 in 2 minutes for an average score.
-PACE yourself!
-Try doing 20 to 30 sit-ups in 30 seconds; that will put you within the 80-to-100-sit-ups range for 2 minutes.
-(Rest 2 minutes.)
+The minimum number is 52 in two minutes, but you should strive for at least 100 for an average score.
+Pace yourself.
+Try doing 20-30 sit-ups in 30 seconds; that will put you within the range of 80-100 sit-ups for two minutes.
+(Rest two minutes.)

-Wearing boots and pants, the maximum time allowed for this one is 11 minutes, 30 seconds, but you should be able to cover the distance in 9 to 10 minutes to be competitive.
-Pace yourself: do not start off too fast on the first lap.
-Shoot for a 90-seconds quarter-mile run time around a standard high school track.
-Repeat this pace for six to 10 sets until you no longer have to rest in between quarter-miles.
+Wearing boots and pants, the maximum time allowed is 11:30, but you should cover the distance in 9-10 minutes to be competitive.
+Do not start off too fast on the first lap.
+Shoot for 90 seconds for a quarter-mile run around a standard high school track.
+Repeat this pace for 6-10 sets until you no longer have to rest between quarter-miles.

 One of the best workouts to assist increasing your scores in the PT and run is the following:

-- 100 pull-ups in as few sets as possible Run 1/4 mile in 90 seconds in between sets of pull-ups
+-- 100 pull-ups in as few sets as possible.
+Run a quarter-mile in 90 seconds between sets of pull-ups.

-- 200 pushups in as few sets as possible Run 1/4 mile in 90 seconds in between sets of push-ups
+-- 200 push-ups in as few sets as possible.
+Run a quarter-mile in 90 seconds between sets of push-ups.

-- 300 sit-ups in as few sets as possible Run 1/4 mile in 90 seconds in between sets of sit-ups
+-- 300 sit-ups in as few sets as possible.
+Run a quarter-mile in 90 seconds between sets of sit-ups.

-There is very little difference in the type of person who joins the Army Green Berets, Marine RECON, Air Force Pararescue Jumpers, or Navy SEALs.
-There is one main thing that all of the Special Forces units have in common: Minimum standards are ignored, and they always push themselves to their maximum physical effort.
+There is very little difference in the type of person who joins the Army Green Berets, Marine RECON, Air Force pararescue jumpers or Navy SEALs.
+There is one main thing that all Special Forces units have in common: Minimum standards are ignored, and they always push themselves to their maximum physical effort.

-If you shoot for these minimums -- you are destined to go to BUD/S and just TRY to survive each event of the day.
-That mentality will wear on you quickly and you will most likely quit or become injured from lack of training / overuse injuries.
+If you shoot for these minimums, you are destined to go to BUD/S and just try to survive each event of the day.
+That mentality will wear on you quickly, and you likely will quit or become injured from lack of training or overuse injuries.

-For the latest in academic, physical, psychological, background requirements, see the Official Navy SEAL/SWCC Page at www.sealswcc.com
+For the latest in academic, physical, psychological and background requirements, see the official Navy SEAL/SWCC page at www.sealswcc.com.

-Remember, the BUD/S PFT is a tough workout.
-As with any workout, if you know you are not up to it, do not try it.
+The BUD/S PFT is a tough workout.
+If you know you are not up to it, do not try it.
 If you have doubts, consult your physician.

-PT programs to train for the Navy PRT can be found at the following Military.com links:
+PT programs to train for the Navy PRT can be found at these Military.com links: